KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

    |image139|

-Finally the user must save the KPI definition clicking on the “Save” button, available at the right top corner of the page.
-Once the user clicks on the “Save” button, the “Add KPI associations” wizard opens, as you can see from Figure 7.18.
+Finally the user must save the KPI definition clicking on the â€œSaveâ€ button, available at the right top corner of the page.
+Once the user clicks on the â€œSaveâ€ button, the â€œAdd KPI associationsâ€ wizard opens, as you can see from Figure 7.18.
 Here, it is mandatory to assign a name to the KPI.
 In addition, the user can set the KPI category so that only users whose roles have the permmissions to this specific category can access the KPI.
-Remember that it is possible to assign permissions over KPI when defining roles using the “Roles management” functionality available on Knowage main page.
-Furthermore, the user can check or uncheck the “\ **Enable Versioning**\ ” button if he/she wishes to keep track of the rules/measures/targets that generate the KPI response at each KPI execution.
+Remember that it is possible to assign permissions over KPI when defining roles using the â€œRoles managementâ€ functionality available on Knowage main page.
+Furthermore, the user can check or uncheck the â€œ\ **Enable Versioning**\ â€ button if he/she wishes to keep track of the rules/measures/targets that generate the KPI response at each KPI execution.